The attorneys in our Family Law and Probate Department practice in all areas of probate and trust litigation.

 In all conservatorships, it must be established that the party does not have the capacity to care for him or herself, or cannot manage their own finances.
 In all conservatorships, then, the testimony of a mental health professional is required to establish the party’s incapacity.
 Very few attorneys have the dual backgrounds in Law and Clinical Psychology that David Glass, the Chair of our Family Law and Probate Department, has acquired.

-A guardianship is similar to a conservatorship but apply only to persons under age 18.
+A guardianship is similar to a conservatorship but applies only to persons under age 18.

 Will and Trust Contests

 Sometimes, the validity of a Will or Trust is not clear, and the Probate Court must conduct extended evidentiary hearings to determine the validity and applicability of a presumed Will or Trust.

 In other situations, the fiduciary appointed to administer a Will or Trust is not properly meeting their obligations regarding the use, accounting, or distribution of assets.
 We are particularly skilled at handling claims for breach of fiduciary duty, beneficiary disputes, and undue influence claims.